A guide to your website SEO with Dazzly (USA)

 A relevant image is essential in order to make the most out of an Article.
 Photos taken on mobile devices can also embed location data, increasing your relevancy for search engines.
 Include a Short description of the image for those with limited or impaired vision or other disabilities, for more information please see the ARIA guidance.

 Don’t go over-board with the keywords, keep it natural, you’re already doing well if you’re doing this regularly anyway.
-Some people will try to write “we’re the best wood delivery service in Knoxville” several times, even within one paragraph.
+Some people will try to write “we’re the best wood delivery service in Miami” several times, even within one paragraph.
 Modern search engine algorithms are advanced, they will detect this and essentially assign your content a lower score if there is a large, unnatural repetition of keywords – so keep it simple & keep it natural.